Duties of a Registered Nurse

 - Attend a MANDATORY Nursing Program Orientation Meeting.
 (This is NOT the same as the pre-application Mandatory Information Session!)
 The date for this meeting will be included in the acceptance letter.

 - Complete a physical examination, including any lab work and immunizations.
 Students must be free of any physical or mental condition that may adversely affect their performance in clinical courses or as nurses.
 Due date for all documentation will be given at the mandatory orientation.

-- Students entering the nursing curriculum must be certified in American Heart Association CPR for the Healthcare Provider.
+- Students entering the nursing curriculum must be certified in American Heart Association CPR (also called BLS) for the Healthcare Provider.
 Certification must remain current during entire enrollment in program.
-This certification may be obtained through either SVCC courses HLT 100 or HLT 105 or you may obtain this through classes offered by local hospitals or rescue squads, SVCC's Workforce Development course offerings, SVHEC's Center for Nursing Excellence Provider CPR/BLS course or any American Heart Association CPR/BLS provider course.
+This certification may be obtained through classes offered by local hospitals or rescue squads, SVCC's Workforce Development course offerings, SVHEC's Center for Nursing Excellence Provider CPR/BLS course or any American Heart Association CPR/BLS provider course.

 - Complete Criminal Background Check and Urine Drug Screen per instructions in acceptance letter.
 DO NOT OBTAIN THIS PRIOR TO RECEIVING SPECIFIC INSTRUCTIONS IN THE ACCEPTANCE LETTER!
 Please be aware that the State Board of Nursing has the authority to deny licensure to any applicant who has violated any of the provisions of 54‐367.32 of the Code of Virginia.
 Any student entering the nursing program who has committed any illegal offenses other than minor traffic violations should discuss these matters with the Program Director prior to admission for clarification.
 See Virginia Board of Nursing website for more information.
 Click on Document 90-55